-Clause Requirement Relevant Section 7.2 (b) Principal Contractors will develop and implement a Groundwater Manage their scope of works.
-The Groundwater Management Plan will include as i.
+Clause Requirement Relevant Section 7.2 (b) (b) Principal Contractors will develop and implement a Groundwater Management Plan for their scope of works.
+The Groundwater Management Plan will include as a minimum i.
 The groundwater mitigation measures as detailed in the environmental approval documentation Section 7 ii.
 The requirements of any applicable licence conditions Attachment 1 iii.
-Details of proposed extraction, use and disposal of groundwater, and measures to mitigate potential impacts to groundwater sources, incorporating monitoring, impact trigger definition and response actions for all groundwater sources potentially impacted by the SSI GMP iv.
-Evidence of consultation with relevant government agencies GMP V. The responsibilities of key project personnel with respect to the implementation of the plan Section 8.1 vi.
-Procedures for the treatment, testing and discharge of the groundwater from the site Section 7,8,9 of the GMP E CAMI REVISION NO: B
+Details of proposed extraction, use and disposal of groundwater, and measures to mitigate potential impacts to groundwater sources, incorporating monitoring, impact trigger definition and response actions for all groundwater sources potentially impacted by the SSI GWMoP iv.
+Evidence of consultation with relevant government agencies GWMoP ٧.
+The responsibilities of key project personnel with respect to the implementation of the plan Section 8.1

-Clause Requirement Relevant Section vii.
+Clause Requirement Relevant Section vi.
+Procedures for the treatment, testing and discharge of the groundwater from the site Section 7,8,9 of the GWMoP vii.
 Compliance record generation and management Section 8 viii.
-Details of groundwater monitoring if required Section 7 of the GMP 12.2 ii.
+Details of groundwater monitoring if required Section 7 of the GWMoP 12.2 ii.
 Details of construction activities and their locations, which have the potential to impact on water courses, storage facilities, stormwater flows, and groundwater Section 6 iii.
-Surface water and ground water impact assessment criteria consistent with the principles of the Australian and New Zealand Environment Conservation Council (ANZECC) guidelines iv.
-Management measures to be used to minimise surface and groundwater impacts, including identification of water treatment measures and discharge points, details of how spoil and fill material required by the project will be sourced, handled, stockpiled, reused and managed; erosion and sediment control measures; salinity control measures and the consideration of flood events Section 7 and Soil and Water Management Plan
+Surface water and ground water impact assessment criteria consistent with the principles of the Australian and New Zealand Environment Conservation Council (ANZECC) guidelines Section 7.11 and SWMP iv.
+Management measures to be used to minimise surface and groundwater impacts, including identification of water treatment measures and discharge points, details of how spoil and fill material required by the project will be sourced, handled, stockpiled, reused and managed; erosion and sediment control measures; salinity control measures and the consideration of flood events Section 7 and SWMP